 Does it have a best before date?
 And how exactly do you get it out?
 We have the answers to some of your most common questions when it comes to expressing breast milk.

 What does ‘expressing milk’ mean?

 Expressing milk means the same thing as pumping milk.
-It’s a way of taking milk from your breasts without your baby needing to breastfeed directly (NHS Choices, 2014).
+It’s a way of taking milk from the breasts without baby needing to breastfeed directly (NHS Choices, 2014).
 You can do this using your hands, a manual pump or an electric breast pump.

 Using expressed milk can be handy for women for many different reasons.
 Some people may do it because they have babies who can’t feed.
-Others because they may want to allow a partner or other family members to get involved in feeding.
+Some because they might want to allow a partner or other family members to get involved in feeding.
 Others find it helpful in the early days for comfort.
 For example, if their baby is not feeding effectively, or has had a longer gap between feeds leaving them feeling uncomfortably full or engorged.

 Do I have to express milk if I’m breastfeeding?

 Not at all.
 Only do it if it’s something that works for you and your baby.
-If you do decide to express, you should wait until you and your baby are in the habit of breastfeeding.
+If you do decide to express, it may help to wait until you and your baby are in the habit of breastfeeding.
 Some women find it helpful to try around three to six weeks in, as they've usually resolved any early day challenges by then.
-There is no evidence to suggest there's a 'best' time to see whether your baby takes a bottle (University Hospital Southampton NHS Trust, 2014).
+There is no evidence to suggest there's a 'best' time to see whether your baby takes a bottle.

 How long should I express for?